iBot 4000

 Did you know?

-Dean Kamen, founder of DEKA Research, invented the iBot after seeing a man in a wheelchair struggling to go up a curb to enter a mall.
+Dean Kamen, founder of DEKA Research, invented the iBOT after seeing a man in a wheelchair struggling to go up a curb to enter a mall.

 History

-Research and development on an all-terrain wheelchair began in 1990 at DEKA, founded by inventor and entrepreneur Dean Kamen.
-The iBot was first publicly announced in 1999.
+The first version of the iBOT was publicly announced in 1999.
 Johnson & Johnson's Independence Technology partnered with DEKA, investing $100 million to license and commercialize the technology.
-The iBot launched as a medical device in 2003, with models ranging in price from $22,000 to $29,000, of which Medicare would cover only about a fourth.
-In 2009, Independence announced that it was discontinuing production.
-Kamen kept working on it, though: Starting in 2012, a new version began going through the FDA approval process, and in 2016, Toyota announced its support for the iBot by licensing the wheel balancing technologies underlying both the iBot and the Segway.
-In 2019, the next generation iBot was announced, to be sold and distributed by Mobius Mobility in Manchester, N.H.
+The iBOT 3000 launched as a medical device in 2003, with models ranging in price from $22,000 to $29,000, of which Medicare would cover only about a fourth.
+An upgraded version, the iBOT 4000, launched in 2005.
+Sales of this model continued until 2009, when Independence announced that it was discontinuing production.

 A man guides his robotic wheelchair across a green lawn.